 Season's eatings!
 The weather may be getting colder, but Dining Month on OnMilwaukee is just cooking up, dishing out your winning picks in this year's Best of Dining poll.
 Dining Month is brought to you by Fein Brothers, your premier food service equipment and supply dealer in Wisconsin since 1929.
 Congratulations to all of the winners, and happy eating for all those who voted!

-Look, I want to make America great again, just as much as the next terrifyingly propagandized dancing-for-Trump child.
+Look, I want to make America great again, too.

-And while I'm all for flag-waving, NASCAR jackets, having the most powerful military on Earth and choreographed kid songs that resemble a North Korean presidential tribute, sometimes we really need to borrow a page from the book of our wise, old friends in Europe (italics added for groaning and eye-rolling effect).
+And while I’m all for red hats, flag-waving, having the most powerful military on Earth and the anxious dread of following the Trump-filled news cycle, sometimes we really need to borrow a page from the book of our wise, old friends in Europe.
 Specifically, the sternly austere ones in Germany.

 Brief, fun history (yes, that’s an oxymoron, but listen): In the mid-20th century in Essen, Germany, brothers Theo and Karl Albrecht developed their family’s small local grocery store into Albrecht Diskont, which became one of Europe’s largest supermarket chains with its populist motto, "The best quality at the lowest price."